AnandKumarNishad/ezetap_docs_project_api/ApiDetails.md

-# PUSH TO PAY

-## Pre-requisites to use Push To Pay Solution
-* Merchant system must have Internet Connectivity (Wi-Fi or Mobile Hotspot)
-* Merchant system able to call/ access any external API like Ezetap P2P API from their own system
-* Using minimum TLS 1.2 protocol (Transport Layer Security).

-## Push to Pay Solution for Android POS device
+# Solution for Android POS device

 #### 1. What is Push to Pay Solution?